kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ### Advanced Live Broadcast Streaming and DRM

-Kaltura Player is designed to ensure seamless integration of advanced live broadcasts streaming and DRM.
+Kaltura's Web Player is designed to ensure seamless integration of advanced live broadcasts streaming and DRM.

 To learn more, visit [Kaltura's Player site](http://player.kaltura.com/docs/).